Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Being such a loud, proud machine, it’s no surprise that the 5040UB churned out some serious noise and heat during our various testing procedures.
 The same can’t be said for the Epson PowerLite home cinema 1440 projector, which our review explains in detail.

 To keep the pixel-shifted chip and lens cooled down, the fans had to run at around 43dB, just to keep the resting temperature of the projector at 128° F.

-If you plan on running this projector without an air conditioner around, be ready to get hot under the collar during love movie watching or gaming sessions in an enclosed space.
+If you plan on running this projector without an air conditioner around, be ready to get hot under the collar during love movie-watching or gaming sessions in an enclosed space.

 When it comes to sound, I guess Epson assumed that if you can afford a $2,999 projector, you’ve probably got at least another $50 lying around to drop on a decent pair of additional speakers because there are none to “speak” of on this model.

-If you want additional sound it will need to be external, so keep that in mind before dropping a few paychecks on this Epson.
+If you want additional sound, it will need to be external, so keep that in mind before dropping a few paychecks on this Epson.

 The Epson PowerLite Home Cinema 5040UB 3LCD produces beautiful 1080p images that look just about as close to 4K as possible while at this cost.

-If you want to be the first person on your block to display 4K content at pictures sizes larger than 80″ across, the Epson is your best bet to make that happen now, without forking over the down payment on a house in order to do it.
+If you want to be the first person on your block to display 4K content at picture sizes larger than 80″ across, the Epson is your best bet to make that happen now, without forking over the down payment on a house in order to do it.